Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 fabrication

-Mechanical Design: Iterative prototyping, weight optimization, center of
+Mechanical Design: Iterative prototyping, weight optimization, center

 gravity management

-Control Systems: Motor controllers, encoders, sensors, pneumatics integration
+Control Systems: Motor controllers, encoders, sensors, pneumatics

 Team Management: Led 30+ member team across mechanical, electrical,